BMS students benefit from the broad range of mathematics offered by the various research institutes in Berlin.

 Source: Kay Herschelmann

-Berlin Mathematical School (BMS) is a joint graduate school of the mathematics departments of the three major Berlin universities, Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin.
-The doctoral program attracts outstanding students from around the world.
+Berlin Mathematical School (BMS) is a joint graduate school of Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin.
+Its doctoral program attracts outstanding graduate students from around the world.

-Up to now, more than 50 graduate students have earned a doctorate in mathematics at BMS.
-BMS alumni are scattered throughout the world as postdocs conducting research at major universities in Berkeley, Paris, Boston, Stockholm, Princeton, or Zurich.
+To date, more than 90 graduate students have earned their doctorate in mathematics from BMS.
+Alumni can be found all over the world, working as postdocs at universities in Berkeley, Boston, Princeton, Paris, Stockholm, Princeton, and Zurich.

 Besides Berlin Mathematical School, Freie Universität is home to six other graduate schools funded through the German Excellence Initiative: